Effective June 20, 2014

-- Guests of ages 18 and older must present a valid, government issued identification card.
+- Guests ages 18 and older must present a valid, government issued identification card.

-- Club use during Open House requires a pass, use of a member’s guest privilege or a guest fee.
+- Center use during Open House requires a pass, use of a member’s guest privilege or a guest fee.

-- A guest may visit once every six months without a member, using a pass (e.g. VIP pass or Web Pass) and enjoy full club access at no cost.
+- A guest may visit once every six months without a member, using a pass (e.g. VIP pass or Web Pass) and enjoy full center access at no cost.

-- A guest may visit and use the club with no fee if they have a special invitation from a Member Engagement Advisor such as an appointment, email or letter.
+- A guest may visit and use the center with no fee if they have a special invitation from a Member Engagement Advisor such as an appointment, email or letter.

-- Special club activities may include event fees when a guest is accompanied by a member or offered complimentary with an invitation from a Member Engagement Advisor.
+- Special center activities may include event fees when a guest is accompanied by a member or offered complimentary with an invitation from a Member Engagement Advisor.

 - A liability waiver must be signed upon each guest visit.

-- In the case of a Life Time Fitness hosted activity (camp, birthday party, tennis, etc.) in which a dedicated Life Time Fitness team member maintains supervision of the activity, the guest’s parent/legal guardian must complete and sign a Participation Waiver from prior to the event.
-The parent/legal guardian need not remain onsite in this instance.
+- In the case of a Life Time-hosted activity (camp, birthday party, tennis, etc.) in which a dedicated Life Time Team Member maintains supervision of the activity, the guest’s parent/legal guardian must complete and sign a Participation Waiver prior to the event.
+The parent/legal guardian need not remain on-site in this instance.

-- Guest passes may be limited to non-peak usage at club discretion.
+- Guest passes may be limited to non-peak usage at Life Time's discretion.

 Back to the top